 Before Bankruptcy happens to you there are things that can be done to gain control of your spending habits.
-Oklahoma Bankruptcy Attorney Marty Martin Law always gives you his attention and will clarify any questions you have about Bankruptcy.
+Oklahoma Bankruptcy at Marty Martin Bankruptcy Law always gives you his attention and will clarify any questions you have about Bankruptcy.
 Call today at (405) 255-2380.

 People say they do not have the money for the things they want.
 The truth is most people do have money, but they don’t know that the money is there.
 The truth is they are unaware of how to use their money.
 Financially successful people know how to manage their money.
 They know how to save it, and they know how to make it grow.
 There are plenty of wealthy people who did not start with tons of cash.
 They learned the ways of money management.

 Stick with the 50/30/20 rule.
 20% of your income needs to go into savings.
 A maximum of 50% goes towards necessities, and 30% is for discretionary items.